 Marsha is a conservative with a record of accomplishment.
 She gets things done, and in the Senate, she is fighting for Tennessee families every day.

 Marsha grew up in Laurel, Mississippi and graduated from Mississippi State University.
-She and her husband Chuck have been married for over 40 years and have two children and three grandchildren.
+She and her husband Chuck have been married for over 40 years and have two children and four grandchildren.